idealo/imagededup/CONTRIBUTING.md

 Please read this guide before making any contributions.

 #### Submit Feedback
-The feedback should be submitted by creating an issue at [GitHub issues](https://github.com/idealo/image-dedup/issues).
+The feedback should be submitted by creating an issue on [GitHub issues](https://github.com/idealo/image-dedup/issues).
 Select the related template (bug report, feature request, or custom) and add the corresponding labels.

 #### Fix Bugs: